 Penalty: As provided in sections 52 and 222.

+48A.
+Recreationally protected fish

+(1) A person must not take any recreationally protected fish while engaging in recreational fishing.

+Penalty: as provided in sections 52 and 222.

+(2) A person must not —

+(a) have in the person’s possession; or

+(b) sell or purchase; or

+(c) consign; or

+(d) bring into the State or into WA waters,

+any recreationally protected fish.

+Penalty for an offence under subsection (2): as provided in sections 52 and 222.

+[Section 48A inserted by No. 43 of 2011 s.
+12.]

 48. Defences

-It is a defence in proceedings for an offence against section 46 or 47 for the person charged to prove —
+(1) It is a defence in proceedings for an offence against section 46 or 47 for the person charged to prove —

-(a) in the case of an offence relating to the taking of protected fish, that on becoming aware of the taking of the fish, the person took immediate steps to return the fish to its natural environment with the least possible injury;
+(a) in the case of an offence relating to the taking of fish, that on becoming aware of the taking of the fish, the person took immediate steps to return the fish to its natural environment with the least possible injury; or

+(ba) that the fish were collected for broodstock or other aquaculture purposes in accordance with an authorisation; or

-(b) that the fish were of a prescribed class and were being, or had been, kept, bred, cultured or hatched in accordance with an aquaculture licence; or
+(b) that the fish were of a prescribed class and were being, or had been, kept, bred, hatched, cultured or harvested in accordance with an aquaculture licence; or

 (c) that the person has any other defence prescribed in the regulations.

+(2) It is a defence in proceedings for an offence against section 48A for the person charged to prove —

+(a) in the case of an offence relating to the taking of fish, that, on becoming aware of the taking of the fish, the person took immediate steps to return the fish to its natural environment with the least possible injury; or

+(b) that the fish were taken for a commercial purpose in accordance with an authorisation; or

+(c) that the fish were collected for broodstock or other aquaculture purposes in accordance with an authorisation; or

+(d) that the fish were kept, bred, hatched, cultured or harvested in accordance with an aquaculture licence; or

+(e) that the person has any other defence prescribed in the regulations.

+[Section 48 amended by No. 43 of 2011 s.
+13.]

 49. Mutilation of fish to prevent determination prohibited

 A person must not alter, mutilate or disfigure any fish with the intention of preventing the determination of whether or not that fish is a protected fish.